stephenajulu/stephenajulu.com/content/blog/the-importance-of-creating-a-masculine-character.md

 Share your thoughts in the comments and if this triggered you, I'd like to know why, so do due diligence.

 And of course.
 Do due diligence, raise your testosterone, and research.
-I've written [articles](https://stephenajulu.com/blog) that can help you in your journey.
+I've written a plethora of [articles](https://stephenajulu.com/blog) that can help you in your journey.
 Go read them.

 Have a great day!